DavidLMS/gemma-sullivan-project/docs/technical-writeup.en.md

 The Gemma Sullivan Project aims to be a proposal that opens debate about the best pathways to achieve this radical democratization of education.
 It's not just a technical solution, but a reimagining of how learning can occur when we eliminate traditional barriers of connectivity and infrastructure.

 We've thought about the best way to approach this challenge, not only from a technical standpoint, but also pedagogically.
-That's why we've described the project's PEDAGOGICAL PRINCIPLES, which underpin every design decision.
+That's why we've described the [project's pedagogical principles](https://davidlms.github.io/gemma-sullivan-project/docs/pedagogical-foundations.en), which underpin every design decision.
 But in this writeup, we'll focus specifically on the technical aspects: how we've managed to create a system that works completely offline, how we've "tamed" the generations of a small language model to create coherent and personalized educational experiences, and how we've solved the unique challenges that arise when building a truly autonomous educational ecosystem.

 ## Table of Contents